Robert-Furth/Osmium/README.md

 4. You're all set!
 Find some MIDIs and get visualizin'!

 ## Roadmap

+This is a project I'm building in my spare time, so progress might be slow.
+Nevertheless, here are some things I'd like to add in the future:

 - [ ] Saving/loading presets
 - [ ] More rendering options (codec, CRF, etc.)